 Why does a cleaned spot get dirty again so fast?

-Usually residue.
-Detergent film (and minerals in hard water) can make fibers slightly tacky, so they grab dust and oils faster than surrounding areas.
+Usually because of leftover residue.
+Detergent film and mineral deposits can make fibers hold onto new dust and body oils faster than the surrounding fabric.

 FAQs